riaz1751/LMNH-ale-alw-plants-project/summary/README.md

 get_connection
 ```

-Function to connect to the RDS database
+Function to connect to the RDS database.

 ### Query database